MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/control-access-from-unmanaged-devices.md

 > [!NOTE]
 > By default, this policy allows users to view and edit files in their web browser.
 To change this, see [Advanced configurations](control-access-from-unmanaged-devices.md#advanced).

-## Block or limit access to a specific SharePoint site collection or OneDrive
+## Block or limit access to a specific SharePoint site or OneDrive

 To block or limit access to specific sites, you must set the organization-wide policy to "Allow full access from desktop apps, mobile apps, and the web."
 Then follow these steps to manually create a policy in the Azure AD admin center and run PowerShell cmdlets.